MultiChain/multichain-feed-adapter/README.md

 To add support for a new database, make a copy of `output-usertype.py` called `output-whatever.py` (replacing `whatever` with your database name) and start modifying it.
 There are comments within the file which provide guidance on where to add your code for initializing the database and processing the different types of events.
 You can also read the code for other databases such as `output-postgres.py` to see detailed examples.

 Reference your `output-whatever.py` file in an output section of the `.ini` file by setting `type = whatever`.
 All other parameters in the same output section are easily accessed by your code.
-If the `type` in the `.ini` file contains a hyphen (`-`), only the text before the hyphen determines the `.py` file loaded.
+If the `type` in the `.ini` file contains a hyphen (`-`), only the text before the hyphen determines the `output-...py` file loaded.

 You can also make copies of the code for supported databases and modify it for your needs.
-For example, you might only need to write certain types of stream items to the database, or might want to perform some transformation on the data before it is written.
+For example, you might only need to write certain types of stream items to the database, or perform some transformation on the data before it is written.